wacncontent/CustomizeTool/output/articles/cache-dotnet-how-to-use-azure-redis-cache.md

 	ConnectionMultiplexer connection = ConnectionMultiplexer.Connect("contoso5.redis.cache.chinacloudapi.cn,ssl=true,password=...");

 >[AZURE.IMPORTANT] Warning: Never store credentials in source code.
-To keep this sample simple, I’m showing them in the source code.
+To keep this sample simple, I'm showing them in the source code.
 See [How Application Strings and Connection Strings Work][] for information on how to store credentials.

 If you don't want to use SSL, either set `ssl=false` or just pass in the endpoint and key.